Valley with huge palms

 ● ● ●

 I really think the Valle de Cocora hike is absolutely gorgeous!
 Let me know what you think about the place, because I love to hear your experiences.
 Looking for more Colombia inspiration?
 Check out my 3 week itinerary!
+Some links in this blog may be affiliate links.

 Leave a Reply